talentdeficit/jsx/README.md

-    special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent the use of the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string` or as atoms (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values
+    special representation `[{}]` to differentiate it from the empty list. ambiguities like `[true, false]` prevent the use of the shorthand form of property lists using atoms as properties so all properties must be tuples. all keys must be encoded as in `string` or as atoms or integers (which will be escaped and converted to binaries for presentation to handlers). values should be valid json values

 ### incomplete input ###